Mechanisms for the Near-UV Photodissociation of CH$_3$I on D$_2$O/Cu(110): Observations and Discussion

 The photodissociation of varying amounts of CH$_3$I on 15ML D$_2$O thin films is shown in Fig. {\ref{Fig_tof_comparisons}}.
 The overall yield of CH$_3$ photofragments increases linearly with CH$_3$I dose up to 1.0ML, and the overall TOF spectrum distribution does not change significantly with CH$_3$I dose.
 The lowest CH$_3$I dose shown in Fig. {\ref{Fig_tof_comparisons}} (0.22ML, upper trace) corresponds to the $\alpha$ state identified in the TPD data.
 Higher doses of CH$_3$I in which both the $\alpha$ and $\beta$ adsorption states are populated (0.5ML, middle trace), or predominantly the $\beta$ state (1.0ML, bottom trace) produce TOF spectra that have higher intensity but essentially the same profile with no new dynamical channels visible in the data and having the same shape of inelastic ``tail'' in the TOF spectra.
 It is also significant that the CH$_3$ photodissociation yields in Fig. {\ref{Fig_tof_comparisons}} are essentially the same whether a Cu(110) or the iodized Cu(110)-I substrate is used.
 The use of the c(2x2) Cu(110)-I substrate is known to suppress photoelectron emission, including the subvacuum level `hot' photoelectrons that are likely most efficient for DEA of the adsorbed CH$_3$I. The same observations have been made using a chlorinated Cu(110)-Cl substrate (data not shown).
-The observations from the data of Fig. {\ref{Fig_tof_comparisons}} show that for D$_2$O multilayers, dissociation of the CH$_3$I on D$_2$O is not significantly aided by either free photoelectrons or photoelectrons that are solvated at the ice surface and that all of the observed photodissociation is a consequence of neutral photodissociation via A-band pathways.
+The observations from the data of Fig. {\ref{Fig_tof_comparisons}} show that for these relatively thick D$_2$O multilayers, dissociation of the CH$_3$I on D$_2$O is not significantly aided by either free photoelectrons or photoelectrons that are solvated at the ice surface and that all of the observed photodissociation is a consequence of neutral photodissociation via A-band pathways.
+That thick water layers inhibit photoelectron induced dissociation for molecules adsorbed atop is consistent with an earlier study of related systems\cite{Gilton:1989tg}.

+The yield of CH$_3$ photodissociation products in the surface normal direction for a fixed amount of CH$_3$I on varying doses of D$_2$O/Cu(110) is shown in Fig. {\ref{Fig_yield_vs_dose}}.
+The photodissociation yields were extracted from TOF spectra between 35$\mu s$ and 230$\mu s$, and correction was made for the differing ionization probabilities of CH$_3$ fragments having differing speeds in the QMS ionizer.